Diagnostics

 8. Security / Immobilizer Issue

 Modern cars have immobilizer systems that prevent starting without the correct key/fob signal.
-If the system doesn't recognize the key, the engine won't start even if everything else works.
+If the system does not recognize the key, the engine will not start even if everything else works.

 Download on the App Store